 On Stock Titan, SEC filings for FCF are updated as they become available from EDGAR.
 AI-powered tools can assist by summarizing lengthy documents, highlighting key figures and sections, and making it easier to locate information on earnings, capital actions, insider-related governance changes and other material disclosures within the company’s regulatory history.

-First Commonwealth Financial Corporation (FCF) furnished a current report announcing that it issued a press release with financial results for the three and nine months ended September 30, 2025.
-The company also declared a cash dividend of $0.135 per share on its common stock.
-The earnings information and dividend declaration are contained in the press release referenced in the filing.
+First Commonwealth Financial Corporation filed a report covering several board actions and updates.
+The company issued a press release with financial results for the three and twelve months ended December 31, 2025, and declared a quarterly cash dividend of $0.135 per common share.